"""Representation of an IHM mmCIF file as a set of Python classes.

 from . import util

-__version__ = '0.41'
+__version__ = '2.10'

-class __UnknownValue(object):
+class __UnknownValue:

 # Represent the mmCIF 'unknown' special value